Home » Recipes » Bread Recipes » Glazed Lemon Blueberry Scones

 STEP 11.

-STEP 11.
-To make the glaze, mix the lemon juice and powdered sugar in a small bowl.
+2. To make the glaze, mix the lemon juice and powdered sugar in a small bowl.
 Glaze should be opaque and thick enough to coat the back of a spoon.

 Tips

 • The scone dough should be mixed until combined, but not kneaded.
-This is a pastry with a loose crumb texture so it should be well mixed but just holding together and slightly sticky.
+This is a pastry with a loose crumb texture, so it should be well mixed but just holding together and slightly sticky.

-• Baking the scones in disk results in a softer interior texture.
+• Baking the scones in a disk results in a softer interior texture.
 If you’d like crisper scones, cut the disk into wedges before baking and place the wedges at least one inch apart on the baking sheet.

 Lemon blueberry scones on a wooden board.